 Weather

-August is prime winter in Peru and the country's most consistent dry season, though weather patterns depend on where you are traveling.
+August is prime winter in Peru and the country's most consistent dry season, though weather patterns depend on where you're traveling.
 There are three distinct climate zones:

-• The desert strip zone: All along Peru's coastline, you'll typically find mild, sunny, and dry in winter with some fog, especially near the capital.
-This region includes Mancora, Trujillo, Lima, Paracas, and Arequipa.
-Lima averages highs of 64° F (18° C) and lows of 59° F (15° C).
-In August, Lima's weather may include a thick, grey sea mist that lingers over the city that brings a chill.
+• The desert strip zone: All along Peru's coastline, you'll typically find mild, sunny, and dry weather in winter with some fog, especially near the capital.
+This region includes Máncora, Trujillo, Lima, Paracas, and Arequipa.
+Lima averages highs of 64°F (18°C) and lows of 59°F (15°C).
+In August, Lima's weather may include a thick, gray sea mist that lingers over the city, bringing a chill.
 North of Lima, it gets warmer and sunnier as you get closer to the equator.

-• The Andean or highland zone: You will likely not see little to no rain in August and cooling temperatures (especially at night) that vary depending on your altitude.
+• The Andean or highland zone: You will likely not see little to no rain in August, and cooling temperatures (especially at night) will vary depending on your altitude.
 This region includes Huaraz, Machu Picchu, Cusco, and Lake Titicaca.
-Cusco has temperatures with highs around 68° F (20° C) and lows around 36° F (2° C).
+Cusco has temperatures with highs around 68°F (20°C) and lows around 36°F (2°C).

 Crowds & Costs

-Since it is low season along the coast, August is a great time to visit the beach towns, especially north of Lima, where the weather is still good and rates tend to be lower than its prime season: December through March.
+Since it's low season along the coast, August is a great time to visit the beach towns, especially north of Lima.
+The weather is still good, and rates tend to be lower than in the prime season, December through March.

 Plan your trip to Peru